yorkrobotlab/ardebug/README.md

 ```

 ## Features
 ARDebug enables the visual display of internal robot data, which can be sent to the application in [JSON](https://www.json.org/) format.
 The software takes this data and displays it to the user in a number of forms.
-This includes the augmented video view of the robots, which can be overlaid with all of the data mentioned above, as well as robot's names, IDs, position and orientation.
+This includes the augmented video view of the robots, which can be overlaid data transmitted by each robot, as well a robot's ID, position, and orientation.
 For wireless communication ARDebug supports both Wi-Fi and Bluetooth, as well as a combination of both, which can be useful for heterogeneous swarm experiments.

 ## Interfacing with ARDebug
 ARDebug receives data from the robots as a JSON object, which can either be sent via Bluetooth, or as UDP packets to the network port specified in the GUI.
 The only requirement is that each submitted JSON object must have an 'id' value that identifies which robot the data pertains to.